 Jo Dentith, Uffculme Primary School

 Jo has been the Headteacher of Uffculme Primary School since 2014.
 Prior to this she was Deputy Head & SENDCo at Rydon Primary School for five years where she also achieved the National Award for SEN Coordination.
 Jo has taught within Devon for fifteen years and with a specialism in Early Years Education (MEd).
-Jo is the school based mentor for our School Direct Training programme.
+Jo is a school based mentor for our School Direct Training programme.

-Simon Lane, Uffculme School
+Jen Knowles, Uffculme School

 Nick Lecharpentier, Blundell's School

 Nick has been the Head of MFL at Blundell’s since 2014 and prior to that worked at Huish Episcopi, during which time he held the position of Head of French and Teaching and Learning mentor.
 He has over ten years’ experience of supporting trainee and newly qualified teachers as well as those with more experience.
 Nick is passionate about teaching and learning, running regular topical sessions in this field for Blundell’s staff as a coordinator of the teaching and learning committee.